Klipper3d/klipper/docs/Config_Changes.md

 # Changes

+20190918: The zhop option in [safe_z_homing] is always re-applied after Z axis homing completed.
+This might need users to update custom scripts based on this module.

 20190806: The SET_NEOPIXEL command has been renamed to SET_LED.

 20190726: The mcp4728 digital-to-analog code has changed.
 The default